 Lighting in your kitchen is essential for functionality and flow in the space.
 We had our builder install recessed lights in our kitchen.
 They are embedded in the ceiling which allows for a clean look.
 This type of fixture is a great source of light in the kitchen for daily tasks.

 I recommend using long-lasting LED lights that are dimmable.
+Having LED lights won’t break the bank because they last for a very long time.
 At times, recessed lights can seem too bright used within a room, but this is where the dimmer comes into play to tone down the brightness.

 We knew we also wanted under-cabinet lighting while building our home.
 This allows for us to see things better while prepping and cooking meals.
 It’s also great at night when we need to see but don’t want to turn on the overhead lights.